kandarpksk/kandarpksk.github.io/_posts/2016-04-01-nutravisor.markdown

 layout: post
 title: "App to \"Eat healthy, easy!\""
 permalink: /nutravisor
-date: 2016-03-31 00:30:00
+date: 2016-04-01 09:30:00
-excerpt: See a quick walkthrough of the (non-native) mobile web app <i>Nutravisor</i> developed based on an iterative process of needfinding, rapid prototyping, heuristic evaluation, A/B testing, etc. It's easy to note that it relies on visual feedback rather than text, which most of our testers found to be very effective.<br/>
 ---

-<div align="justify" style="margin-bottom:15px;">See a quick walkthrough of the (non-native) mobile web app <i>Nutravisor</i> developed based on an iterative process of needfinding, rapid prototyping, heuristic evaluation, A/B testing, etc. It's easy to note that it relies on visual feedback rather than text, which most of our testers found to be very effective.</div>
+<div align="justify" style="margin-bottom:15px;">See a quick walkthrough of the (non-native) mobile web app <i>Nutravisor</i> developed based on an iterative process of needfinding, rapid prototyping, heuristic evaluation, A/B testing, etc. It's easy to note that it relies on visual feedback rather than text, which most of our testers found to be very effective.
+Visit <a href="http://fb.com/Nutravisor">fb.com/Nutravisor</a> for more!</div>
 Try keeping your phone ``horizontal`` (maybe refresh the page too) and play the video in ``full screen`` if it's too small.
 <div id="fb-root" style="margin-top:20px;"></div>
 <script>
 	(function(d, s, id) {